cmhume/ocean_plastic_webscraper/README.md

 ## Overview:

 In this project, we created a webscraping app using Flask to search for recent news articles on ocean plastic pollution.
-The project provides background research for a California Benefit Corporation that pioneers in plastic offsets and reducing ocean plastic pollution.
+The project provides background research for a California Benefit Corporation that is a pioneer in developing plastic offsets and reducing ocean plastic pollution.
 In addition, we compared the accuracy of results and ease of use for different web scraping libraries and methods.
 The different webscraping methods can be seen [here]( https://github.com/cmhume/ocean_plastic_webscraper/blob/93e065bfd33493f98eb600466b23fd544823ca08/scraping_draft_cmh.ipynb) in our webscraping google colab notebook.
 Our final web application used the Newspaper3k python library for webscraping.

 ## Sources of Data:

-The following websites were used as sources for scraping plastic pollution related news:
+The following websites are used as sources for scraping plastic pollution related news:

 1. https://news.un.org/